 How to Use Herbs Efficiently in Your Home

-Herbalism is a daunting topic, and it can cause many people to put off learning about herb medicine for far too long.
+Herbalism is a daunting topic, and it can cause many people to put off learning about herbal medicine for far too long.

 Even I felt this way when I first got started.

-But the most practical way to learn about herb medicine is to use them.
-Doc Jones says, “Memory is usage.”
+The most practical way to learn about herbal medicine is to use them.
+Doc Jones says, "Memory is usage."
 The things we use regularly, we have no questions about.

 You can start this on a very small scale, simply using three or four herbs you like.
 You can do this even if you live on the top floor in an apartment in Manhattan and have a few pots with a few different kinds of mint, and learn how to use each of them.